 After you get the bottom support layers in right, you’ll be putting in the top layer, which is a 3” latex comfort layer.
 If you have a latex sensitivity, you can substitute latex for a microcoil layer with some EOS models.

-We went with the latex comfort layer because it seemed like it would be more comfortable for us, and I believed it would help us feel not as much movement as the coil layer.
+I went with the latex comfort layer because it seemed like it would be more comfortable for us, and I believed it would help us feel not as much movement as the coil layer.
 It was a good decision

-I was surprised that compared to a memory foam mattress, the Naturepedic mattress has good heat dissipation, so it feels cooler and less “sweaty” than our old mattress.
+I was surprised that compared to a memory foam mattress, the Naturepedic mattress has good heat dissipation, so it feels cooler and less “sweaty” than my old mattress.
 If you aren’t familiar with the properties of natural latex, it’s one of the most breathable and temperature neutral materials available.
 So if you live in a warm climate, it’s a great choice.

 It also has good pressure relief qualities, which I love because I hate waking up with a sore lower back!
 I really don’t feel any pressure points with this mattress.

 Natural latex is made from the sap of the rubber tree – it’s not a synthetic material made in a lab like a lot of latex.
 Naturepedic only uses latex foam that’s sourced from reputable certified organic suppliers.
 The finished foam is certified to the Global Organic Latex Standard (GOLS) and wrapped in a stretch-knit organic cotton outer casing.